Cadasta/cadasta-docs/en/06-geoodkcollect.md

 Once you've initialized GeoODK and loaded your questionnaire, now it’s time to collect some data!

-1. From the Main Menu select **Collect Data**, then the questionnaire that you want to use.
+1. From the Main Menu select **Collect Data** then the questionnaire that you want to use.

     ![](/assets/geo-odk-6-collect-data.png)

 2. Swipe left twice to get started completing the form.
 3. Continue answering all the survey questions until you reach the "End of survey" message.
-During this step, swipe left after the end of each question.
+During this step, swipe left after you've answered each question.
     * During this section, you'll likely be asked to GeoTrace your location data, or add a GeoShape or GeoPoint.
 For more information about how this works, see [Collecting Location Data: GeoTrace, GeoPoint and GeoShape](#geotracing).
 4. When all of your questions are completed, select the **Mark Form as finalized** checkbox and **Save Form and Exit**.